sanjanalreddy/NLP-Datasets/README.md

 # NLP-Datasets
-Datasets I come across in my NLP journey
+List of datasets which I have come across for multiple tasks.
+It is work in progress and not exhaustive.

 ### Multi-Turn Dialog Datasets
 1. **(Ubuntu Dialogue Corpus)** The Ubuntu Dialogue Corpus : A Large Dataset for Research in Unstructured Multi-Turn Dialogue Systems, 2015 [[Paper]](https://arxiv.org/abs/1506.08909) [[Data]](https://github.com/rkadlec/ubuntu-ranking-dataset-creator)